jamesmayfield/ColdStart/README-Scoring.md

 *1: The number of equivalence classes as assigned by LDC might differ from NUM_GROUND_TRUTH (for e.g. in case of singluar valued slots when LDC found two ages of a person, in which case, NUM_GROUND_TRUTH would be set to 1)
 *2: The ranked list provides a list of NODES with (1) its confidence, (2) the equivalence class which the node is aligned to (MAPPED_EC), and (3) the value V

+## 4.7 A note of evaluation in the presence of multiple justifications

+In 2017, KB teams were asked to include multiple justifications for a relation whereas the format for SF teams remained the same as that of last year.
+Therefore, in order to support an apple-to-apple comparison, between a KB submission and an SF submission, a switch `-justifications` was added to the scorer.
+The default value of this switch is `1:3` which means that one justification is allowed per document, and that there could be a total of three justifications.
+The scorer can be made to use `-justifications 1:1` over KB runs to make the scores comparable to SF runs.
+For the purpose of this README, we will refer to `-justifications 1:3` as `K=3` and `-justifications 1:1` as `K=1`.

+Briefly,

+1. F1 score does not give credit for retrieving extra correct justifications, and
+2. AP score pernalizes if a system fails to retrieve min(K,N) justifications where K is as defined above and N is the number of known correct justifications.

+### 4.7.1 Value of K and computation of F1 score

+Computation of F1 generally does not depend on the value of K however in some cases the scores may differ.
+This section explains the case when we get different F1 scores, for differnet K values, using an example.

+Lets assume that a KB system retrieves two justification (for a KB node) in response to a non-single-valued-slot query such that the most confident justification is WRONG while the other one is RIGHT.
+When scoring this submission using K=3, one WRONG and one RIGHT response would be used for computing F1 whereas when using K=1 the only response considered would be the most confident one which is WRONG causing the difference.